The Science Behind the Raw Carrot Salad

 We use large organic carrots shaved into beautiful ribbons.
 Then we add coconut or olive oil, a splash of apple cider vinegar.
 Then we like to incorporate ginger and turmeric, in addition to salt and pepper.
 Delicious as is, or throw in some chopped pecans and golden raisins!

-One thing we do appreciate about this trend, besides improving the popularity of carrots, is it reminds a younger generation of the value and benefits of simple foods.
-Taking the time to have some fresh raw produce, a bit of heart-healthy olive or coconut oil, and apple cider vinegar- which aids in digestion.
-Carrots are rich in vitamins, minerals and antioxidants called carotenoids.
-Increasing raw fiber intake helps improve the microbiome.
-If they’re happy then the whole system tends to be happy too.
+One thing we do appreciate about this trend, besides improving the popularity of carrots, is it reminds the younger generations of the value and benefits of simple foods.
+In the Western world, most people do not eat enough fruits and vegetables each day.
+Even worse, most vegetable intake comes from less healthy preparations like deep-fried, microwaved, or just plain overcooked.
+Taking the time to have some fresh raw produce, a bit of heart-healthy olive or coconut oil, spices, and apple cider vinegar- are wonderful healthy habits.
+Carrots are rich in vitamins, minerals, and antioxidants called carotenoids.
+Increasing raw fiber intake like cellulose helps improve the microbiome.
+If those guys are happy, then the whole system tends to run smoothly too.

 These are all good things, and we’re all for it.